The Variation of Photon Speed with Photon Frequency in Quantum Gravity: Introduction

 The Planck mass ($M_{Planck}$) is given as:

 The Planck energy ($E_{Planck}$) is given as:

-The search for a quantum gravity theory has been one of the main aims of theoretical physics for many years by now.
-However the efforts in this direction have been often hampered by the lack of experimental and observational tests able to select among, or at least constrain, the numerous quantum gravity models proposed so far such as string theory and loop quantum gravity.
-This situation has changed in the last decade thanks to the realization that some quantum gravity inspired violations of Lorentz symmetry could be constrained using current experiments and observations \cite{Liberati2007}.

-A cornerstone of Einstein's special relativity is Lorentz invariance; the postulate that all observers measure exactly the same speed of light in vacuum, independent of photon-energy.
-While special relativity assumes that there is no fundamental length-scale associated with such invariance.
-There is a fundamental scale the Planck scale, ($L_{Planck} \approx 1.6\times 10^{-35}$ meter or $E_{Planck}= M_{Planck} \ c^{2} \approx 1.2\times 10^{28}$ electron-volts), at which quantum effects are expected to strongly affect the nature of space-time.
-There is great interest in the idea that Lorentz invariance might break near the Planck scale.
-A key test of such violation of Lorentz invariance is a possible variation of photon speed with energy \cite{Abdo2009}.
+Einstein's Special Theory of Relativity is Lorentz invariant.
+Thus Special Theory of Relativity postulates that all observers measure exactly the same speed of light in vacuum, independent of photon-energy.
+Special Theory of Relativity does not assume any fundamental length-scale associated with the space-time dynamics, while there is a fundamental scale the \textit{Planck scale}, at which quantum effects are expected to strongly affect the nature of space-time.
+So there is a possibility that Lorentz invariance might break near the Planck scale.
+Due to this reason there is a great possibility for the variation of photon speed with energy \cite{Abdo2009,Jacholkowska2015}.

-Some of the proposed models of quantum gravity predict a breakdown of the basic postulates in Einstein's theories (special and general relativity), such as the constancy of the speed of light in a vacuum.
-As a consequence of this breakdown, a major symmetry in special relativity the Lorentz symmetry that governs the momentum-energy relation in the microscopic world would also violated \cite{Jacholkowska2015}.

-Quantum gravity effect could be seen from dispersion relations violating Lorentz invariance.
-In order to explain these results, we can use dispersion relations coming from loop quantum gravity or other arguments based on effective field theories.
-Lorentz invariance is then seen as a good low-energy symmetry which may be violated at very high energies \cite{Carmona2003}.

-Although there is enormous uncertainty about the nature of quantum gravity, one thing is quite certain: the commonly used ideas of space-time should break down at or before the Planck length is reached.
-For example, elementary scattering processes with a Planck-sized center of mass energy create large enough quantum fluctuations in the gravitational field that space-time can no longer be treated as a classical continuum.
-It is then natural to question the exactness of the Lorentz invariance that is pervasive in all more macroscopic theories \cite{Carmona2006,Oriti2009}.

-Exact Lorentz invariance requires that an object can be arbitrarily boosted.
-Since the corresponding Lorentz contractions involve arbitrarily small distances, there is an obvious tension with the expected breakdown of classical space-time at the Planck length.
-Indeed, quite general arguments are made that lead to violations of Lorentz invariance within the two most popular approaches towards quantum gravity: string theory \cite{Ellis2000grg,Ellis2000prd} and loop quantum gravity \cite{Gambini-Pullin1999,Alfaro2000,Morales2002}.
-This has given added impetus to the established line of research dedicated to the investigation of ways in which fundamental symmetries, like Lorentz invariance or CPT, could be broken \cite{Kostelecky1989,Tawfik,Kostelecky1991,Kostelecky1995,Kostelecky1996}.